Local-Order Auxiliary Losses Can Improve Autoencoder Reconstruction: NeurIPS Paper Checklist

-\item {\bf Open access to data and code} \item[] Question: Does the paper provide open access to the data and code, with sufficient instructions to faithfully reproduce the main experimental results, as described in supplemental material? \item[] Answer: \answerYes{} \item[] Justification: Code is in supplementary material and will later be in a public repository. \item[] Guidelines: \begin{itemize} \item The answer NA means that paper does not include experiments requiring code. \item Please see the NeurIPS code and data submission guidelines (\url{https://nips.cc/public/guides/CodeSubmissionPolicy}) for more details. \item While we encourage the release of code and data, we understand that this might not be possible, so “No” is an acceptable answer.
+\item {\bf Open access to data and code} \item[] Question: Does the paper provide open access to the data and code, with sufficient instructions to faithfully reproduce the main experimental results, as described in supplemental material? \item[] Answer: \answerYes{} \item[] Justification: The supplemental material includes an anonymized code artifact with the experiment scripts, dependency list, and README instructions for running training, evaluation, and microbenchmark commands.
+The datasets are public and are not redistributed in the artifact; the README and paper identify the expected data locations and the scripts expose command-line arguments for overriding those paths. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that paper does not include experiments requiring code. \item Please see the NeurIPS code and data submission guidelines (\url{https://neurips.cc/public/guides/CodeSubmissionPolicy}) for more details. \item While we encourage the release of code and data, we understand that this might not be possible, so \answerNo{} is an acceptable answer.
 Papers cannot be rejected simply for not including code, unless this is central to the contribution (e.g., for a new open-source benchmark). \item The instructions should contain the exact command and environment needed to run to reproduce the results.
-See the NeurIPS code and data submission guidelines (\url{https://nips.cc/public/guides/CodeSubmissionPolicy}) for more details. \item The authors should provide instructions on data access and preparation, including how to access the raw data, preprocessed data, intermediate data, and generated data, etc. \item The authors should provide scripts to reproduce all experimental results for the new proposed method and baselines.
+See the NeurIPS code and data submission guidelines (\url{https://neurips.cc/public/guides/CodeSubmissionPolicy}) for more details. \item The authors should provide instructions on data access and preparation, including how to access the raw data, preprocessed data, intermediate data, and generated data, etc. \item The authors should provide scripts to reproduce all experimental results for the new proposed method and baselines.
 If only a subset of experiments are reproducible, they should state which ones are omitted from the script and why. \item At submission time, to preserve anonymity, the authors should release anonymized versions (if applicable). \item Providing as much information as possible in supplemental material (appended to the paper) is recommended, but including URLs to data and code is permitted. \end{itemize}